Medicare in Alaska

-- There are 25 stand-alone Part D prescription plans available in Alaska; more than 66,000 beneficiaries are enrolled in them.
+- There are 19 stand-alone Part D prescription plans available in Alaska for 2024.11 More than 74,000 beneficiaries were enrolled in them in 2023.3

 Medicare enrollment in Alaska

-Medicare Advantage in Alaska
+Frequently asked questions about Medicare in Alaska

 Medigap plans are standardized under federal rules, so the benefits they provide are governed at the federal level and do not vary from one insurer to another or from one state to another (with the exception of three states that have waivers allowing them to standardize the plans differently).
 Under federal rules, Medicare beneficiaries have a six-month guaranteed-issue enrollment window for Medigap plans that starts when they turn 65 and enroll in Medicare Part B. But federal rules don’t guarantee access to Medigap plans if a person is under 65 years old and enrolled in Medigap as a result of a disability.

 The majority of the states have adopted rules to ensure at least some access to Medigap plans for enrollees under the age of 65, but Alaska is not one of them.
-As of 2020, only one Medigap insurer in Alaska — United American Insurance Company — voluntarily offers a limited selection of Medigap plans to enrollees under the age of 65, with prices that are significantly higher the prices for a person who is 65.
+As of 2020, only one Medigap insurer in Alaska — United American Insurance Company — voluntarily offers a limited selection of Medigap plans to enrollees under the age of 65, with prices that are significantly higher than the prices for a person who is 65.
 However, Alaska has kept its high-risk pool (the Alaska Comprehensive Health Insurance Association, also known as ACHIA) operational, and the pool serves as a backstop for people who are under 65 and in need of coverage to supplement Medicare.

 Although the ACA eliminated medical underwriting in the individual health insurance market, it did not change anything about the rules relating to Medigap coverage.
 Medigap applications are medically underwritten if people apply for Medigap before they’re 65 (and their state doesn’t have a guaranteed-issue rule for that population) or if they apply after their initial enrollment window ends and they don’t have one of the qualifying events that trigger a guaranteed-issue window for eligibility.